ggchar/PHP-Java-AES-Encrypt-Decrypt/README.md

 # PHP-Java-AES-Encrypt-Decrypt
+To encrypt and decrypt text using AES/ECB/PKCS5Padding encryption algorithm.
 Pass data AES encrypted between PHP and Java.
 Support two ways of encryption and decryption: Base64, Hexadecimal.

 When you use encryptHexStr method, you will get a ciphertext which is an alphanumeric string.
 Obviously, when you need to decrypt it, you should call decryptHexStr method.